JinsCodeWork/image-self-convolution/README.md

-# Image Self-Convolution
+# Image Self-Convolution (Autoconvolution)

 ## Project Overview

-This project demonstrates image self-convolution using PyTorch.
+This project demonstrates image self-convolution (also known as autoconvolution) using PyTorch.
 Self-convolution convolves an image with itself, which enhances patterns and smooths noise while preserving structural features.
+The implementation provides both mathematical convolution and correlation operations with detailed comparison.

 ## Quick Start